 3 Mins Read

-Launched by impact investor and plant-based pet food brand Wild Earth founder and CEO Ryan Bethencourt and Mariliis Holm, the former head of science at cell-based seafood pioneers Finless Foods, Sustainable Food Ventures (SFV) is the first rolling fund on AngelList dedicated to backing future foods companies.
+Launched by impact investor and plant-based pet food brand Wild Earth founder and CEO Ryan Bethencourt and Mariliis Holm, the former food scientist at cell-based seafood pioneers Finless Foods, Sustainable Food Ventures (SFV) is the first rolling fund on AngelList dedicated to backing future foods companies.
 The fund will invest in early-stage founders around the globe that are building plant-based, cell-based and recombinant food techs with a mission to accelerate innovation and growth in the alternative protein space.

 Announced today (September 30), Bethencourt and Holm have launched Sustainable Food Ventures, the first rolling fund on the AngelList platform investing in the next generation of innovators developing solutions to meet the world’s food challenges.
 The Plant CEO podcast was first to break the news on Episode 21 during which the co-founders were interviewed.
 Currently, the rolling fund has over US$1.5 million committed for this quarter, with a target to reach a total fund size of US$6 million to US$10 million over the next year and is available for all global accredited investors on the AngelList platform.